Alcea: Uses

 Hollyhocks are popular garden ornamental plants.
 They are easily grown from seed.
-Breeds with red flowers attract hummingbirds and butterflies.
+Plants with red flowers attract hummingbirds and butterflies.
 Cultivars have been bred, especially from A. rosea.
 They include the double-flowered 'Chater's Double', the raspberry-colored 'Creme de Cassis', and 'The Watchman', which has dark, nearly black, maroon flowers.

 The stems of hollyhocks can be used as firewood, and the roots have been used medicinally.